 VERIFICATION OF THE TITLE OF THE PROPERTY

 - Most cases, property is bought either from the developer or secondary sale

 - Obligation of this step lies on the buyer’s side

 This is required to pay the Stamp Duty

 Buy non-judicial stamp papers equivalent to the value of the stamp duty.
 Stamp papers can be purchased online (e-stamp paper) or from licensed stamp vendors.

 - Preparation of sale deed and typing it on the stamp paper

 - Prepared by an authorised attorney on behalf of the buyer

 - Subject on sale deed varies based on type of transaction such as lease, sale, rent, etc.,

-- After the stamp papers are ready, you can pay the stamp duty through the collector of stamps
+- After the stamp papers are ready, you can pay the stamp duty through the collector of stamps or online payment

 - Registration charges have to be paid before the registration of the property